OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (mention that there's a 3.3V to 5V Logic Level shifter for the connections) -->

-The Arduino Dock is outfitted with a 3.3V to 5V Logic Level converter in order for the Omega to successfully communicate with the ATmega chip.
+The Arduino Dock is designed to make the on-board microcontroller the Omega's helper and co-processor.
+So it was important to include a few key connections between the Omega and the microcontroller.

+Since the microcontroller operates at 5V and the Omega operates at 3.3V, the Arduino Dock features a **3.3V to 5V Logic Level converter** for all connections between the microcontroller and the Omega.
+This allows each device to operate at it's own voltage but still gives them the ability to understand each other.

-The table below shows the connections between the Omega's pins and the ATmega's pins:
+The table below shows the connections between the Omega and the ATmega Microcontroller:

 | Omega Pin  | ATmega Pin |
 | :-------------: | :-------------:  |